Bollywood's Oscars return from pandemic hiatus in Abu Dhabi - ExBulletin

 Bollywood’s Oscars return from pandemic hiatus in Abu Dhabi

-Indian celebrities and Bollywood stars walked a green carpet at the start of the International Indian Film Academy awards in Abu Dhabi as war film ‘Shershaah’ took off with Best Picture and Best Director of a night dubbed the Bollywood Oscars, returning for the first time since the COVID-19 pandemic began with an awards ceremony while singing and dancing.
+ABU DHABI (AFP): Indian celebrities and Bollywood stars walked a green carpet at the start of the International Indian Film Academy awards in Abu Dhabi, as war film ‘Shershaah’ scooped the award for best film and best director of an evening dubbed the Bollywood Oscars, back for the first time since the start of the COVID-19 pandemic with an award ceremony while singing and dancing.

 ‘Shershaah’, portraying Indian war hero Vikram Batra, who was killed in the 1999 Kargil conflict with Pakistan, was tipped to dominate after receiving 12 nominations for the International Indian Film Academy’s top awards since 2019.